 - Jun.
 2005 The head office for Kairikiya Ramen was founded in Kitashirakawa Sakyo, Kyoto.

-Kairikiya Headquarters moved to the current location on the second floor of “Ramen Kairikiya Kitayama
+- Jul.
+2010 Kairikiya Headquarters moved to the current location Kitayama in Kita Ward of Kyoto City.

 - Oct.
 2012